 Learning Outcome 1: Quick Facts

-As a result of attending the HPEC’s Quick Facts on Health (Quick Facts) guest lecture students will be more able to identify at least three facts covered in the presentation.
+As a result of attending the HPEC’s Quick Facts on Health (Quick Facts) guest lecture, students will be able to identify at least three facts covered in the presentation.

 Assessment Measures

 Direct and indirect measures are utilized to assess student learning and outcomes through Qualtrics pre- and post-testing and evaluations.
 Knowledge change, as measured through pre- and post-testing true/false statements, is the primary direct measure.
-Indirect measures, utilizing Likert scales, include assessment of student perceptions of knowledge change, behavioral intentions, further knowledge needs.
-Outcomes are assessed in relation to identified program objectives.
+Indirect measures, utilizing Likert scales, assess student perceptions of knowledge change, behavioral intentions, and further knowledge needs.
+Outcomes are evaluated in relation to identified program objectives.

 Assessment Data Collection Plan

-Data is collected at Quick Facts presentations* throughout the academic school year.
-Data review and discussion occurs periodically throughout the year. *Assessment data is generally collected for presentations of one-hour or more in length.
+Data is collected at Quick Facts presentations throughout the academic year.
+Data review and discussion occur periodically throughout the year.
+Assessment data is typically collected for presentations one hour or longer.

 Existing Data